-- 1. Academic administrative officers, full-time faculty members and full-time academic administrative personnel will have full voting privileges. - 2.
-Associate academic faculty and part-time academic administrative personnel shall have all rights and privileges of participation in discussions but will not vote on matters before the Faculty. - 3.
+- 1. Academic administrative officers and full-time faculty members will have full voting privileges. - 2.
+Associate academic faculty and academic administrative personnel shall have all rights and privileges of participation in discussions but will not vote on matters before the Faculty. - 3.
 Emeriti faculty may request from the Chair full voting privileges with attendant obligations, which would include, but not be limited to, teaching courses, serving on Faculty or university committees, etc.